lefthandedcoder/Scheduler/SchedulerApp/README.txt

 	To do this, delete associated appointments in the Appointment main menu.
 Then return to the Customers main menu, select the customer, and click Delete.

 C. Appointments:
-	*** If the current user has appointments within the next 15 minutes, a pop-up alert will display after the login.
+	*** If the current user has appointments within the next 15 minutes, a pop-up alert will display after successful login.
-	To view these appointments, click on the Upcoming Appointments button on the Scheduler main menu or go to the Appointments main menu and select the Upcoming Appointments radio button. ***
+	To view these appointments, click OK after the alert or go to the Appointments main menu and select the Upcoming Appointments radio button. ***

 	1. To view a list of appointments, click on the Appointments button in the navigation bar on the left.
 	2. To add a new appointment, click on the Add button on the bottom right.